-Through the City’s environmental review process for above moderate housing projects, the potential for growth inducing impacts would be evaluated.
-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will have to comply with all land use and housing policies and regulations identified in the General Plan and Municipal Code.
+Through the City’s environmental review process for housing projects, the potential for growth inducing impacts would be evaluated.
+The 2020-2029 Housing Element identifies adequate sites in areas already designated for residential and mixed-use use to meet the City's RHNA.
+The project will not result in the approval of any physical improvements and does not propose any changes to the General Plan Community Development Element, to a base designation, or to any physical development standards.
+Though it proposes neither specific development projects nor changes in base zoning, the Housing Element Update identifies opportunity sites that are feasible for development.
+The 2020-2029 Housing Element could indirectly result in residential development and improvement, the development would occur in residential and mixed-use areas of the City already designated in the General Plan for housing.
+Therefore, development within these sites and their associated impacts have already been accounted for in association with the adopted General Plan or Specific Plan.
+In addition, any future development projects supported by the 2020-2029 Housing Element would be evaluated at the project proposal stage and subject to the state, regional, and local plans, and the policies therein.
+New projects that propose housing for very low- and low-income households can be developed by-right, however, will have to comply with all land use and housing policies and regulations identified in the General Plan and PMC.

-Adoption of the Housing Element Update and the Community Development (Land Use) Element amendment encourages the development of housing in the City.
-The 2010-2020 Housing Element update and associated amendments to the Land Use Element would result in a less than significant impact with regard to Population and Housing.
+Adoption of the 2020-2029 Housing Element and the Community Development Element amendment accommodates the development of housing in the City.
+The 2020-2029 Housing Element and associated amendments to the Community Development Element would result in a less than significant impact with regard to Population and Housing.
 No mitigation is required.

+See response XIV.a. above.

 PUBLIC SERVICES:

 a.i.
 Fire Protection – Less Than Significant Impact.
-The City of Poway provides fire and paramedic services along with managing a contract with the San Diego County Sheriff’s Department for public safety protection services to the City of Poway.
+The City of Poway provides fire and paramedic services along with managing a contract with the San Diego County Sheriff’s Department for public safety protection services for the City of Poway.
 Public services are adequate to serve current and future population.
-Implementation of the Housing Element Update is not expected to increase the demand for public services.
-Adherence to applicable City regulations would reduce the potential impacts to below a level of significance.
-No mitigation is required.
+Implementation of the 2020-2029 Housing Element is not expected to increase the demand for public services.

-Development of additional housing as identified in the 2020-2029 Housing Element Update is consistent with the anticipated population growth in the Poway General Plan and could potentially increase the demand on schools.
+Development of additional housing as identified in the 2020-2029 Housing Element is consistent with the anticipated population growth in the Poway General Plan and could potentially increase the demand on schools.
 All new residential development is required to pay school impact fees to offset the cost of providing additional services.
-Development of additional housing units is consistent with anticipated population growth identified in the Poway General Plan.
-Park-in lieu fees will be required with the development of any new housing development to offset any impacts to park services.
+Park-in lieu fees or the provision for park land and improvements will be required with the development of any new housing development to offset any impacts to park services.
 Impacts to public services will be less than significant.
-No mitigation measures are required
+No mitigation is required.

 a.ii.
-Police Protection – See response XV.a. above
+Police Protection – See response XV.a. above.

 a.iii.
-Schools – See response XV.a. above
+Schools – See response XV.a. above.

 a.iv.
-Parks – See response XV.a. above
+Parks – See response XV.a. above.

 a.v.
-Other Public Facilities – See response XV.a. above
+Other Public Facilities – See response XV.a. above.

 RECREATION: